efraimG21/data-structures-in-c/README.md

 # Data Structures in C

-Welcome to the "Data Structures in C" project, a comprehensive collection of essential data structures implemented in C. Explore the world of Vectors, Stacks, and the Abstract Data Type for Errors (ADTErr) to build a solid foundation in data structure concepts.
+Welcome to the "Data Structures in C" project, a comprehensive collection of essential data structures implemented in C. Explore the world of Vectors, Stacks, Queues, and the Abstract Data Type for Errors (ADTErr) to build a solid foundation in data structure concepts.

 ## Introduction